All Episodes

 Anyway, and then you get serious after that.

-I'm like, are we that that point?
+I'm like, are we at that point?

-Well, you know, everybody has an agenda and uh people attacking Ellen, they uh want to basically get on the side of the regular folks and and disparage wealthy uh Americans because they're spoiled.
+They want to basically get on the side of the regular folks and disparage wealthy Americans because they're spoiled.

 You know what it is.

-Um I think humor is.
+I think humor is.

-But Ellen donated a million dollars, Bill to the COVID-19 release.
+But Ellen donated a million dollars, Bill, to the COVID-19 release.

 And that means that if Ellen is around and does something they find objectionable, they'll pillar Ellen.